V.8. MISCELLANEOUS WORDS, PART 8/10 (ng-nk)

 – nkeka : incision made on the palm tree to draw out the wine

-– nkeki : back, loins, side of a palm leaf
+– nkeki : back, lower back, waist, side of a palm leaf

-– nkeko : edge / awakened desire, provoked desire, lust, covetousness
+– nkeko : edge / awakened desire, provoked desire, covetousness

 – nkekomono : spitting